gamesonweb/gow-olympic-edition-olympic-odyssey/README.md

 ### Step 5: Animations

 To enhance the interactivity and appeal of the game, we decided to implement animations for the 3D character models in the game.
 However, we encountered difficulties in animating the characters in the game.
-Initially, we used the global function `importModel` to import 3D models with their animations into the BabylonJS scene.
+Initially, we used the custom global function `importModel` to import 3D models with their animations into the BabylonJS scene.
 Despite the presence of animations in the `AnimationGroups`, the characters appeared in a static (Blender) pose, and no animation was triggered.